Gradescope Instructor Guide

 Tips

 • Publishing grades to your students on Gradescope will not send grades to Canvas.
-To send grades to your Canvas course, follow the instructions in the section below.
+To send grades to your Canvas course, follow the instructions in the accordion section below.

 Send Gradescope grades to your Canvas course

-3. Click Settings in the left-hand menu.
+4. Click Review Grades in the navigation menu.

-8. Click Post Grades to Canvas.
+5. Click Post Grades to Canvas.

-9. Verify the information in the pop-up window, and click Post Grades.
+6. Verify the information in the pop-up window, and click Post Grades.

 Tips